Learning the Value of Value Learning: Resolving Dilemmas without Commensuration

 \begin{theorem}[Dilemma Resolution through Value Refinement] Consider an agent with value functions $V_1, V_2: \mathcal{A}' \to \mathbb{R}$ facing a dilemma: $V_1(A) > V_1(\neg A)$ and $V_2(A) < V_2(\neg A)$.
 Let the agent's refinement uncertainty over $A$ be captured by a joint distribution $\mu_A$ whose support contains an open subset of the region where some refined action multi-value dominates $\{\neg A, A \land B_1, A \land B_2\}$.
 Then with positive probability, refinement reveals a multi-value-dominating action, resolving the dilemma without commensuration. \end{theorem}

+The support condition requires that the agent's uncertainty assigns positive probability to an open neighborhood of refinement outcomes in which domination obtains.
+This is a mild condition: it fails only when the agent is certain that no such domination is possible, which would require precise knowledge of how their values decompose under refinement---precisely the knowledge that value refinement is meant to provide.

 Figure~\ref{fig:value-commensuration} provides geometric intuition.
 The vertical axes show the degree to which each action realizes $V_1$ (left) and $V_2$ (right).
-Figure~\ref{fig:base} depicts the initial dilemma where $A$ favors $V_1$ while $\neg A$ favors $V_2$.
+Figure~\ref{fig:base} depicts the initial dilemma.
 Figures~\ref{fig:variant1} and \ref{fig:variant2} illustrate two possible refinements: in the first, refinement provides more options but preserves the tension; in the second, refinement reveals $A \land B_1$ excelling along both dimensions, eliminating the need to determine relative weights.

 Just as single-valued refinement creates option value by allowing selection of above-average components, multi-valued refinement can reveal components that simultaneously exceed the average across multiple dimensions.
-Importantly, this outcome is not guaranteed---refinement may simply provide additional options without revealing a dominating action.
-Yet when the joint distribution includes such possibilities, refinement can bypass rather than resolve uncertainty about value weights, providing a third path between the horns of a dilemma.
+This outcome is not guaranteed---refinement may provide additional options without revealing a dominating action.
+Yet when the joint distribution includes such possibilities, value refinement bypasses rather than resolves uncertainty about value weights, providing a path between the horns of a dilemma.

-Having established refinement's value for individual agents, including its potential to resolve apparent dilemmas, we turn to strategic settings where classical value of information results break down.
+Having established the value of refinement for individual agents, including its potential to resolve apparent dilemmas, we turn to strategic settings where value-of-information results break down.